 Play the video.
 Tell them to listen for the answers to the two questions above.

 Make sure they got the answers to the two warm-up questions.
 Answers, according to Jay Walker: 1) China 2) two billion people.

 After watching the video, put students into small groups and ask them to discuss the following questions:

 1) What are the pros and cons of having a universal language?
 Do you think the world needs a universal language?
 Why or why not?
 Could our global economy function without a universal language?
 Could translation be used instead of a global language?
 Tell your group your opinion.

 2) Should English be the world’s language?
 Why or why not?
 Are there any other languages that you think would be better?

 3) One criticism of having English as the world’s language is that talented people who do not speak English well are excluded from certain jobs.
 What are some solutions to this problem?
-Think of at least three things that governments, corporations, or people can do to make sure this doesn’t happen.
+Think of at least three things that governments and corporations can do to make sure this doesn’t happen.

 4) Do you think most of the world will speak English one day?
-When do you think that will be?
+If so, when do you think it will happen?

 5) In the video, the speaker says English is becoming the world’s language not because the United States is pushing it but because the world is pulling it.
 Do you agree or disagree with this statement?
 What do you think is causing such a huge demand for English?